Introverts are looking for friends who understand them, who can go deep, and who run at their speed.

-2. It’s okay to make the first move.
-Many introverts (myself included) are guilty of waiting for other people to come to them.
-We worry about rejection.
-What if I ask her to get coffee after class and she says no?
-Or, even worse, what if she gets to know me better and she doesn’t like who I am?
-If you’re an introvert who has experienced significant rejection (many of us have), you may feel so discouraged that you don’t even want to try anymore.
+Many introverts (me!) wait for others to come to them.
+Having survived our share of awkward interactions, we may worry about rejection.
+“What if I ask her to get coffee and she says no?”
+Or worse, “What if he gets to know me better and doesn’t like who I am?”
+The process of making new friends can fill anyone with self-doubt, even the most confident among us.
+And if you’re an introvert who has experienced significant rejection (as many of us have), you may feel like simply giving up.

 “Too often you show only those parts of yourself that you think the other person wants to see, so that person will like you.
 Keeping up this facade is exhausting.
 Chances are, it will make you question why you are in a friendship in the first place, when it is clearly burning up all your energy.”

 So when you find people you want to connect with, be brave and show them who you really are.
 Give them glimpses of your inner introvert world.
 This is called healthy vulnerability, and it may look like: